 There’s another mistake at play here.
 In their zeal to turn the birth of a child into a miracle, early Christians forgot what was, arguably, the chief point of Is 7:14, i.e. that the child in question would be named “Immanuel.”
 You see, nowhere else — not in the rest of Matthew, nor in the other gospels, nor even anywhere else in the New Testament — is Jesus ever named “Immanuel” (εμμανουηλ or emmanouēl in Greek).

 It’s true … no one in the Bible ever reportedly addressed Jesus as “Immanuel,” or referred to him that way.
-This name appears only in Mt 1:23, and within it, only in that quotation of Is 7:14.
+In the New Testament this name appears only in Mt 1:23, and within it, only in that quotation of Is 7:14.

 It’s amazing that one short New Testament passage (i.e. Matthew 1:23) used to conjure up an entire doctrine, manages — despite its brevity — to include not just one, but two, separate and critical errors that completely invalidate what it purports to “prove.”